evanca/quick-portfolio/index.md

 ## Walksheds and Bikesheds to Career Centers, City of Phoenix

-*** Exploring 5, 10, 15 minute walksheds and bikesheds to Career Centers in Phoenix, AZ and intersecting communities. ***
+***Exploring 5, 10, 15 minute walksheds and bikesheds to Career Centers in Phoenix, AZ and intersecting communities***

 <img src="images/Presentation1.png?raw=true"/>